-Speaking of lemons, you cannot leave Minori without stopping at Sal De Riso's bistro for "pizza Amalfi" (the topping: provola, fior di latte, prosciutto from Parma, ginger, and lemon slices) or "delizia al limone" (lemon cream on a slice of sponge cake encased in white chocolate).
+Speaking of lemons, you cannot leave Minori without stopping at Sal De Riso's bistro for "pizza Amalfi" (the topping: provola, fior di latte, prosciutto from Parma, ginger, and lemon slices) or "delizia al limone" (lemon cream on a slice of sponge cake encased in a limoncello and white chocolate icing).
 Several of Sal's pizzas are named for other towns on the Amalfi Coast and a few of his cakes for family members.
 The celebrations on "Christmas Eve" ended at midnight with a bang: a fifteen-minute magnificent display of fireworks on the beach.

-Instead, another Gustaminori 2021 spectacle, Drama De Antiquis-Fantasite 5.0, a musical with some 30 actors, musicians, and ballerinas, was held in Minori's most important monument, an enormous (2,500 square meters) ancient Roman villa built in the first century A.D by a wealthy Roman as his summer seaside residence.
-For Minori-possibly founded by the Etruscans in the 7th century B.C. and thus probably the oldest settlement on the Amalfi Coast, was certainly already a vacation spot at the beginning of the Roman Empire.
+Another Gustaminori 2021 spectacle, Drama De Antiquis-Fantasite 5.0, a musical with some 30 actors, musicians, and ballerinas, was also dazzling.
+It was performed in Minori's most important monument, an enormous (2,500 square meters) ancient Roman villa built in the first century A.D by a wealthy Roman as his summer seaside residence.
+For Minori, possibly founded by the Etruscans in the 7th century B.C. and thus probably the oldest settlement on the Amalfi Coast, was certainly already a vacation spot at the beginning of the Roman Empire.
 Written for the occasion and using video mapping to recreate the villa's rooms as they looked 2000 years ago, "Drama" is a love story-a mixture of fantasy and history-about the family living in the Villa on the day Mount Vesuvius erupted in November 79 A.D.
+Yes, recent archeological finds, like the remnants of woolen clothes and dried fruits and beans, date the eruption to November, rather than the long-believed August night.

-Drama De Antiquis.
-Photo: Gustaminori Corporation.
+Drama De Antiquis 5.0 Photo: Gustaminori Corporation

-The villa, with what were once some very special mosaics and wall paintings, and its small but well-explained museum, is the second most visited archeological site in the province of Salerno after Paestum.
+The villa with once very special mosaics and wall paintings, now sadly in very poor condition because of neglect, and its small but well-explained museum, are the second most visited archeological site in the province of Salerno after Paestum.
 The Ministry of Culture has allocated 5 million euros to restore it, but the funds are still tied up in bureaucratic red tape.